aiven/aiven-docs/docs/products/redis/concepts/memory-usage.md

 :::note
-When Redis creates a fork of itself all the memory pages of the new process are identical to the parent, and don\'t consume any extra memory.
+When Redis creates a fork of itself all the memory pages of the new process are identical to the parent, and don't consume any extra memory.
 However, any changes in the parent process cause memory to diverge, and the real memory allocation to grow.